qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 or similar tools.
 The airports table stores the ``airports`` layer and the airlines table stores the ``airlines`` layer.
 In both tables few fields are used for clarity.
 The *tricky* part is ``airports_airlines`` table.
 We need it to list all airlines for all airports (or vice versa).
-This kind of tables are kwown as *pivot tables*.
+This kind of table is known as *pivot tables*.
 The *constraints* in this table force that one airport can be associated with an airline only if both already exist in their layers.